cqbent/mwraadvisory/wp-content/plugins/gravityformsapprovals/readme.txt

 = I don't see the Approvals Form Settings tab =
 Ensure your role is assigned the gravityformsapprovals_form_settings capability using the Members plugin.

+= How do I set up notifications based on approval or rejection? = Use the Conditional Logic setting on the notification to check for the approval status.

+= Is Gravity Forms 2.5 supported? =
+Yes!

 == Screenshots ==